-CALL FOR POST DOCTORAL GRANTS IN THE FRAMEWORK OF SCIENCE AND TECHNOLOGY CENTER IN UKRAINE NUCLEAR FORENSICS TARGETED INITIATIVE SUPPORTED BY THE EUROPEAN UNION US DEPARTMENT OF ENERGY/NATIONAL NUCLEAR SECURITY ADMINISTRATION325/358
+CALL FOR POST DOCTORAL GRANTS IN THE FRAMEWORK OF SCIENCE AND TECHNOLOGY CENTER IN UKRAINE NUCLEAR FORENSICS TARGETED INITIATIVE SUPPORTED BY THE EUROPEAN UNION US DEPARTMENT OF ENERGY/NATIONAL NUCLEAR SECURITY ADMINISTRATION325/359

 STCU is pleased to announce the call for its 2018 -2020 Post Doctoral Research Grant in Nuclear Forensics related Sciences.
 The research topic shall be related to developments and trends of radiochemical or nuclear physics sciences.

-Eligibility: The Post Doctoral Research Grant is open to researchers (regardless of citizenship) in radiochemical or nuclear physics sciences holding a Ph.D. degree from a University located in one of the GUAM countries.
+Eligibility: The Post Doctoral Research Grant is open to researchers (regardless of citizenship) in radiochemical or nuclear physics sciences holding a Ph.D. degree or a Master degree and 5 years of post University experience from a University located in one of the GUAM countries.

-The STCU Special research fund is offering to a postdoctoral researcher a two-year contract.
-The contract starts on April 2019 (subject to validation of the Ph.D’s degree).
-If duly justified, the start date may be changed at the applicant's request, subject to the mentors’ agreement.
+The STCU Special research fund is offering to a post doctoral researcher a two-year contract.
+The contract starts on April 2019 (subject to validation of the Ph.Dís degree).
+If duly justified, the start date may be changed at the applicant's request, subject to the mentorsí agreement.
 No contract may start later than September 1, 2019.